 - (xvi) It is essential that the compliance function is fulfilled during the temporary absence of the compliance officer.
-This will require a licensee to develop contingency plans for that event, particularly where the compliance office does not have staff to support him. - (xvii) Where the temporary absence is very short, it may not be necessary to identify another person to undertake the compliance function in the absence of the compliance officer.
-However, where the length of the temporary absence would compromise the compliance function, a person should be appointed to undertake the compliance function in the place of the compliance officer.
-Whether or not the temporary absence is long enough to justify the appointment of another person will depend on the nature and scale of the licensee's business.
-However, the Commission would usually expect a person to be appointed to undertake the compliance function if the temporary absence is longer than two days. - (xviii) Where a person is appointed to have responsibility for the compliance function of a licensee, the Commission would consider him to be the licensee's compliance officer within the meaning of the FSC Act.
-Normally, the appointment of a compliance officer, even on a temporary basis, would require the approval of the Commission.
-However, the Exemption Regulations provide that the Commission's approval is not required for the appointment of a person to have responsibility for the compliance function where the compliance officer approved by the Commission is temporarily absent for a period not exceeding eight consecutive weeks or fifteen per cent of the compliance officer's time in a consecutive twelve month period.
+This will require a licensee to develop contingency plans for that event, particularly where the compliance office does not have staff to support him. - Where the temporary absence is very short, it may not be necessary to identify (xvii) another individual to undertake the compliance functions in the absence of the compliance officer.
+However, in order to avoid a situation where the length of the period of absence from office of the compliance officer would compromise the compliance functions, a licensee is required to identify and appoint another individual to perform the compliance functions during the period of temporary absence of the compliance officer.
+That other individual does not require any approval from the Commission in order to be appointed to perform the functions of the compliance officer.
+As provided in section 44(3), the stipulated period that would trigger an appointment of this type is 5 days where the licensee contemplates that the temporary absence of the compliance officer from office would exceed that period.
+The Commission expects the licensee to know in advance whether or not the absence of the compliance officer from office would exceed the stipulated period and therefore make necessary arrangements for a suitable individual to perform the compliance functions.
+In circumstances where the absence of a compliance officer beyond the stipulated period is occasioned by ill-health or other un-contemplated or unavoidable cause, the licensee is nevertheless expected to appoint another competent individual to perform the compliance functions.
+(Substituted by S.I.
+91/2010) - (xviii) Where an individual is appointed to perform the compliance function of a licensee, the Commission would consider him to be the licensee's compliance officer within the meaning of the FSC Act.
+While the appointment itself does not require any approval of the Commission before it is effected (as already noted in paragraph (xvii) above), the individual is obligated to perform all the requisite compliance functions as if he were the approved compliance officer.
+It should be noted that paragraph 3 of Schedule 1 of the Financial Services (Miscellaneous Exemptions) Regulations is instructive as regards the duration of temporary absence - the cumulative period not exceeding 8 weeks (taken consecutively or otherwise) or 15% of compliance officer's time in a consecutive 12 month period - and accordingly reference must be made thereto.
+(Substituted by S.I.
+91/2010)